pmeeny/CI-MS3-FootballMemories/README.md

    </code>
 6. A single function was written named storeImageAWSS3Bucket that takes one parameter, the filename to store
 7. This single function is used by the tournament and memories routes to store the images in the S3 bucket
 8. This function stores a file in an AWS S3 bucket using boto3.
-The filename is in the form timestamp + name of file added by the user
+The filename is in the form timestamp + name of file added by the user.
 The timestamp ensures uniqueness for every file added to the s3 bucket allowing users to use the same filename if desired.
 <code>
    image_file = secure_filename(image.filename)
     image_to_upload = timestamp + image_file